robertmodalocodes/AI-Diet-Chabot-RAG-App-Chroma/README.md

 **Disclaimer:** This tool provides general information based on its knowledge base and AI generation. **It is NOT a substitute for professional medical or dietary advice.** Always consult with a qualified healthcare provider or registered dietitian for personalized recommendations specific to your health situation.

-## Generative AI Techniques implemented in this project:
+## Generative AI Techniques implemented in this project

 - Structured output/JSON mode/controlled generation
 - Few-shot prompting